Kuroneko: Themes

+Legacy

+Kuroneko was screened at a 2012 retrospective on Shindō and Kōzaburō Yoshimura in London, organised by the British Film Institute and the Japan Foundation.

+Awards

 In Japan, the film won two awards from the Mainichi Film Concours.
 Nobuko Otowa won the award for Best Actress for her work in Kuroneko and Operation Negligee, and Kiyomi Kuroda won the award for Best Cinematography for this and Operation Negligee.